Ko Tao: Environment

+Koh Nang Yuan, three tiny islands that are connected by a sandbar, situated close to Koh Tao in the Gulf of Thailand.

-Diving conditions have improved dramatically in the past few years with the continuing education of locals by the dive community.
-El Niño weather patterns caused a warming of the waters which resulted in the loss of a great deal of the shallow corals near the island.
-Since then, the recovery has been swift and dramatic.
+Diving conditions have improved in the past few years with the continuing education of locals by the dive community.
+El Niño weather patterns caused a warming of the waters which resulted in the loss of the shallow corals near the island.
+Since then, the recovery has been notable.
 Ko Tao now offers some of the best scuba diving in the Gulf of Thailand.
 And with help by the island conservation group, Save Koh Tao, the island's environmental outlook is improving.

 As one of the world's most popular diving destinations, more attention is being focused on the negative effects of diving on coral reef health around Ko Tao.
 Natural factors combined with over-use of some areas has led to an increase in the abundance of corallivores such as Drupella snails and the crown-of-thorns starfish around the island in recent years.
 In 2012, a Marine Zoning and Regulations Master Plan was developed for the island and subsequently become local law, but the positive effects of increased management have yet to be realized.

 Tourism and development on the island has grown steadily for the last several decades, with public infrastructure often lagging far behind.
 Shortages of electricity and fresh water are common, and both solid and liquid waste management is inadequate.
 About 42,000 tonnes of solid waste are produced annually on the island, resulting in a 45,000 tonne garbage mountain while the island's waste incinerator sits idle.